Euron Greyjoy by Amok©

 A Dance with Dragons

-Euron gives Victarion the dragon horn to take with him to Meereen.
+Euron styles himself King of the Isles and the North.
+He gives Victarion the dragon horn to take with him to Meereen.
 Victarion again remembers that "Euron's gifts are poisoned" when he hears the red priest Moqorro state that those who blow the horn die.

 Quotes by Euron